AI-LLM/Turbulence-Benchmark/notes/A Problem of CodeLlama.md

 Q3-14: Write a function called 'all_pos_ints_inclusive' that takes one argument, a list of integers, and returns the list of all positive integers from index 5 to index 7, both inclusive.
 If no positive integers exist in the specified range, the function should return an empty list.

-The result (CodeLlama13_T_0/Q3/codellama_results_1/Folder_14/generated_answer.py) was not correct, confusing the concept of array indices with values:
+The result (CodeLlama13_T_0/Q3/codellama_results_1/Folder_14/generated_answer.py) was surprisingly not correct, confusing the concept of array indices with values:
 ```python
 def all_pos_ints_inclusive(my_list):
     return [x for x in my_list if 5 <= x <= 7 and x > 0]